terrencepreilly/darglint/README.rst

 ::

     def we_dont_want_a_returns_section():
       """Return the value, 3.

       # noqa: I201

       """
       return 3

 We put the ``noqa`` anywhere in the top level of the docstring.
-However, this won’t work if we are missing something more specific, like a parameter.
+However, this won't work if we are missing something more specific, like a parameter.
 We may not want to ignore all missing parameters, either, just one particular one.
 For example, we may be writing a function that takes a class instance as self.
 (Say, in a bound *celery* task.)
 Then we